 So, the best time to try this remedy is during bedtime.
 In menopause, you will already be troubled with itchy ears, and if you wear a hearing aid, your woes will increase further.
 That’s why this remedy will be of immense help then.

-Essential oils’ role in itchy ears and other ear infections has been much discussed.
+Essential oils’ role in itchy ears and other ear conditions has been much discussed.
 Some of the oils known for their antimicrobial, antifungal, and antibacterial properties include tea tree oil, garlic oil, and basil oil.
 However, seeking a medical practitioner’s advice is always essential before applying it to your ears.

 2. Check Your Diet